The Government has confirmed that there is a national lockdown and everyone must Stay at Home.

 How Ashford Borough Council is responding to the situation

 These plans are being regularly reviewed in light of Coronavirus and ongoing advice from central government.
-Officers are meeting regularly as this develops and working with partners in the Kent Resilience Forum which is continually monitoring the situation across Kent.
+Officers are meeting regularly and working with partners in the Kent Resilience Forum which is continually monitoring the situation across Kent.